IvanCHC/Planwise/README.md

 ### Command Line Interface

-The `planwise` command provides a quick, non‑interactive way to generate a retirement projection from the terminal.
-Contribution rates are expressed as fractions of your *take‑home salary* (gross salary minus income tax and National Insurance).
+The `planwise` command provides a quick, non-interactive way to generate a retirement projection from the terminal.
+Contribution rates are expressed as fractions of your *take-home salary* (gross salary minus income tax and National Insurance).
 The CLI automatically computes income tax and NI deductions based on the selected tax year and region (Scottish or rest of UK) before applying your contribution percentages.
 This mirrors the